Meet the Laine Communications Team

-Among Chuck’s most notable accomplishments was the successful defeat of an eight-year long effort to outlaw coal mining in Tennessee.
+Among Chuck’s most notable accomplishments was the successful passage of the “Primacy and Reclamation Act of Tennessee” in 2018 to reestablish state oversight of the coal industry.
+In addition, he lead an eight-year long effort to defeat efforts to outlaw coal mining in Tennessee.
 Brought on board at the eleventh hour, Chuck saved an industry from certain collapse and positioned it to become a formidable political force in Nashville.
 In 2012, Chuck was also responsible for negotiating a compromise between the oil and gas industry and environmental activists on new regulations for hydraulic fracturing.
 These landmark and pro-active regulations have thwarted additional legislative actions and allowed the oil and gas industry to prosper in Tennessee.

 Outside of his work at the legislature, Chuck is also active in promoting his community.
-He was the lead organizer of the Oak Ridge Summit for Science, Environment, and Technology, which featured such notable speakers as Vice President Al Gore and Secretary of Energy Hazel O’Leary, and the founding chairman of Tech 2020, a public-private partnership leveraging East Tennessee's information technology resources to grow new technology-oriented businesses for the region.
-Chuck has also served on numerous boards, including the East Tennessee Kidney Foundation and the Boys and Girls Club of the Tennessee Valley.
+Chuck has served on numerous boards, including the East Tennessee Kidney Foundation and the Boys and Girls Club of the Tennessee Valley.
 A lifelong Rotarian, Chuck is currently a member of the Farragut Rotary Club.

 During her time with Laine Communications, Roxanne has also accumulated broad event management experience.
-She spearheads the planning of two annual technical conferences, numerous networking events and has helped raise over $100,000 in political contributions.
+She spearheads the planning of two annual technical conferences, numerous networking events and manages the Tennessee Natural Resources Development Political Action Committee.